seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **CAIUS LUCIUS**
 Thou dost approve thyself the very same.
 Wilt take thy chance with me?
 I will not say
-Thou shalt be so well master’d, but, be sure,
+Thou shalt be so well master'd, but, be sure,
 No less beloved.
-The Roman emperor’s letters,
+The Roman emperor's letters,
 Sent by a consul to me, should not sooner
 Than thine own worth prefer thee: go with me.

 **IMOGEN**
-I’ll follow, sir.
-But first, an’t please the gods,
+I'll follow, sir.
+But first, an't please the gods,
-I’ll hide my master from the flies, as deep
+I'll hide my master from the flies, as deep
 As these poor pickaxes can dig;

 And on it said a century of prayers,
-Such as I can, twice o’er, I’ll weep and sigh;
+Such as I can, twice o'er, I'll weep and sigh;
 And leaving so his service, follow you.

 **CAIUS LUCIUS**